daranzolin/OLDdaranzolin.github.io/_posts/2018-02-25-ViewPipeSteps.markdown

 Hold this thought.

 Have you ever been on a programming 'roll'?
-Like you have you a flash of insight and a sequence of functions springs into mind.
+Like you have a flash of insight and a sequence of functions springs into mind.
 You start coding: *pipe-function-pipe-function-pipe-function...* You write a dozen or so lines before ever checking the validity and output of each operation.
 Then you rub your hands together in excitement, highlight the chain, hit `command-enter`, and...Error.
 *Ugh, what happened?* you mutter.

 As an unabashed print debugger, I would check the error message and then insert a series of `View` statements wherever I think the error occurred. *What exactly did gather do?
-What does my new variable from mutate look like?* In other words, I would need to *see* what was changing in my data frame along the way.
+What does my new variable from mutate look like?* In other words, I would need *to see* what was changing in my data frame along the way.

 This is a tedious and unenjoyable process.
 It makes me feel like a hack and reinforces Sophie's argument about Excel's relative advantage.
 In Excel, we observe; while programming, we abstract.